Alcohol-based hand sanitiser – Work Health and Safety responsibilities

 Opening, decanting or bottling should not occur within 8 metres from the site boundary.

-For manufacturing processes, or storage of greater than retail quantities, you should classify a hazardous area where flammable vapour may be present and exclude all ignition sources, unless the room has natural ventilation along all walls or a purpose-built extraction system at ground level.
+For manufacturing processes, decanting or when storing more than 100L in closed containers, you should classify a hazardous area where flammable vapour may be present and exclude all ignition sources.

 Further guidance may be obtained from AS/NZS 60079.10.1: Explosive atmospheres – classification of areas or the SafeWork NSW Code of Practice Managing risks of hazardous chemicals in the workplace.